ambit/bms-support/docs/core-filters-and-pagination.md

 ![Inactive Filter]({{ site.baseurl }}/img/general-inactive-filter.jpg)

-If the list is filtered, it looks more like:
+Whereas if the list is filtered, it looks more like:

 ![Active Filter]({{ site.baseurl }}/img/general-active-filter.jpg)

-Alternatively you can click on the Filter button (&nbsp;<span class="icon-filter">&nbsp;</span>) to bring up the filter options.
+You can click on the Filter button (&nbsp;<span class="icon-filter">&nbsp;</span>) to bring up the filter options.
 The options here include:

 * Load Existing Filter - This option has a submenu of any saved filters for the current list, just select one to apply the filter.
 * Adjust Current Filter - This option allows you to add more attributes to the current filter.
 If no filter is applied, you can add the first attribute.